Skip to content

 SELECT * FROM experiments WHERE model_name = 'GNN';

-Reflection Questions
+Reflection questions

 1. Why is a database better than a collection of CSV files for tracking experiments?

-4. All 4 SQL exercises completed
+4. All 4 SQL queries run and results verified

 5. Reflection questions answered